 Of the new homes built, about half are three-bedroom dwellings and the remainder are two- and four-bedroom homes, which better match Housing SA’s current tenant profile.

 The program demonstrates our commitment to building sustainable communities as a basic principle with environmental sustainability as a key factor.

-Better Neighbourhoods is an important part of a larger strategy toward meeting South Australia’s social housing needs including those of existing and future customers.
+BNP is an important part of a larger strategy toward meeting South Australia’s social housing needs including those of existing and future customers.

 More than 800 jobs

 Accelerated replacement of poor quality housing stock with new stock.

 Creation of 1000 land allotments for sale to the open market and 1500 new 6-star energy efficient homes for social tenants.

 Introduction of private ownership alongside newly developed social housing opportunities in areas originally with high levels of social housing concentrations.

 De-stigmatisation of some existing suburbs through significant dilution of public housing concentrations.

 A cost-effective solution to urban regeneration to create more sustainable communities.